Track mileage automatically

 Mileage reimbursement (10,000 × £0.45) + (2,000 × £0.25) £5,000

-Vehicle, fuel, insurance Covered by the employee £0
+Vehicle, insurance, maintenance Covered by employee £0

 Total employer cost £5,000